 Calling all nature buffs!
 Catch glimpses of wildlife, take a leisurely walk through the Upper Canada Migratory Bird Sanctuary's nature trails, or, partake in one of the special events and environmental programs offered year round.
 A visit to the Interpretive Centre, bird watching, and wildlife study are just a few of the many activities you can enjoy at the Upper Canada Migratory Bird Sanctuary.
 Imagine thousands of Canada Geese anxiously awaiting their feed.
 That is the magnificent sight you will see during fall at the sanctuary.
 If cross country skiing is your passion, what a great way to get some exercise and see wildlife on the groomed ski trails.

 Camping is also available at the Upper Canada Migratory Bird Sanctuary.
 It is one of a variety of camping experiences offered by the Parks of the St. Lawrence.

-Upper Canada Migratory Bird Sanctuary is located off Morrison Road 2, and is approximately 11 kilometers or 7 miles from Morrisburg, ON.
+Upper Canada Migratory Bird Sanctuary is located off Morrison Road 2 and is approximately 11 kilometres or 7 miles from Morrisburg, ON.
 You are able to take Exit 758 (Upper Canada Road) or Exit 770 (Ingleside) if you are travelling on the 401.
 To contact the Upper Canada Migratory Bird Sanctuary, use the information below: